djhaynes/cti-documentation/stix/walkthrough.md

 It is helpful to have some knowledge of JSON (JavaScript Object Notation), which is the data-interchange format STIX 2.0 uses to serialize objects and properties.
 An introduction to JSON can be found [here](http://www.json.org/).

 Finally, for this particular example it may also be useful to have an understanding of how STIX is transported using TAXII.
-An overview of the communication methods used to transport STIX in TAXII 2.0 is available in the [TAXII specification draft]({{ site.baseurl }}/resources#taxii-20-specification).
+An overview of the communication methods used to transport STIX in TAXII 2.0 is available in the [TAXII specification]({{ site.baseurl }}/resources#taxii-20-specification).

 ## Scenario Overview